lazybit-ch/dind/dind/README.md

 This helm chart supports customizing the Docker in Docker `daemon.json` configuration file.

-The following tables lists the configurable parameters of the GitHub Actions Runner chart and their default values.
+The following tables lists the configurable parameters of the Docker in Docker chart and their default values.

 | Parameter | Description | Default |
 |-----------|-------------|---------|